Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthPerformance-wise, the Radeon RX Vega 64 should in theory be a small bit superior to the Radeon RX Vega 56 overall. (explain)
+Memory BandwidthTheoretically speaking, the Radeon RX Vega 64 should be 18% faster than the Radeon RX Vega 56 overall, due to its higher bandwidth. (explain)

-Texel RateThe Radeon RX Vega 64 should be a lot (about 23%) more effective at AF than the Radeon RX Vega 56. (explain)
+Texel RateThe Radeon RX Vega 64 should be much (approximately 23%) more effective at texture filtering than the Radeon RX Vega 56. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison